jruizcabrejos/jruizcabrejos/content/post/accessible-frugality-barcelona-trash-collection-data-20250201/index.md

 Since I couldn't find a complete map of Barcelona with the days of the week in which furniture/trastos is collected, I have compiled the data from the Ajuntament website and made my own maps.

-For this the

 ### It is what it is

 And if you are reading this, they are now yours too.

-You are here early - For now, information is located at:

 https://github.com/jruizcabrejos/barcelona_trastos